HospitalRun/planning/Requirements/v1_0/Operation-Report.md

 **I want to:**  Complete an Operation Report by:

 1. Locating the patient
-2. Locating the appropriate operation plan for that patient
+2. Locating the appropriate operative plan for that patient
 3. Creating a new operation report, pre-populated with information from the plan
+4. Update any information in the report, that differed from the plan
-4. Complete the report
+5. Complete the report, effectively closing out the plan.

 **So I can:** Keep accurate records of surgery